Class Teacher: Mr Rosser (Year 2 and 3)

 Home learning

-For home learning, children should do the following every week:
+For home learning, children should be doing the following every week: